 Did you think the Cold War was over?
-The U.S. Immigration and Nationality Act still makes ineligible for permanent residence and citizenship certain persons who have been members of or affiliated with the Communist Party.
+The U.S. Immigration and Nationality Act still makes inadmissible (i.e., ineligible) for permanent residence and citizenship certain persons who have been members of or affiliated with the Communist Party.
 The Chinese Communist Party (CCP) has some 80 million members, so this ground of ineligibility is a key issue for immigration lawyers representing Chinese clients.

 Ineligibility for Permanent Residence

-A person may be ineligible for a green card (i.e., inadmissible) due to membership in the CCP or other organizations “affiliated” with the CCP.
-INA § 212(a)(3)(D).
-Such organizations include China’s minor political parties and mass organizations (e.g., Communist Youth League, All-China Federation of Industry and Commerce, All-China Federation of Trade Unions, All-China Women’s Federation, etc.).
+So does membership in any organization “affiliate[d]” with such a Party.
+INA § 212(a)(3)(D)(i).
+In China, such organizations include minor political parties and mass organizations (e.g., Communist Youth League, All-China Federation of Industry and Commerce, All-China Federation of Trade Unions, All-China Women’s Federation).
 Such organizations are led by the Party, which uses them to penetrate the society at large and encourage popular support for Party policies.
 Robert L. Worden, et al, China: A Country Study (GPO 1987), http://countrystudies.us/china/107.htm.

 But there are three important exceptions to ineligibility.

 First, a person is admissible if the membership or affiliation terminated at least five years before the date of application.
 INA § 212(a)(3)(D)(iii) (or 2 years in the case of a country where the Communist Party doesn’t control the government).
 At least in theory, a member is free to withdraw.
 CCP Const., art.
 9. Also, inactivity can lead to termination of membership.
 A Party member who fails to take part in regular Party activities, pay membership dues or do work assigned by the Party for six successive months without good reason may be regarded as having given up membership.
-CCP Const., art.
-9.
+Id.

-Second, a person is admissible if membership or affiliation is involuntary, including but not limited to “solely when the alien is under 16 years of age” or where necessary for purposes of obtaining employment, food rations, or other essentials of living and whether necessary for such purposes.”
+Second, a person is admissible if membership or affiliation is involuntary, including but not limited to “solely when the alien is under 16 years of age” or where necessary for purposes of obtaining employment, food rations, or other essentials of living.
 INA § 212(a)(3)(D)(ii).
 In China, it may be difficult to prove that CCP membership is “necessary” to obtain the essentials of life because alternatives to CCP membership are clearly better today than they were in the 1970s.
 In particular, private entrepreneurship has become an increasingly viable alternative to party membership.
 In China, many non-CCP members succeed in business, have security of person, benefit from the country’s economic growth, and so on.

 Finally, in addition to these exceptions to ineligibility, there is also a waiver available in the case of the parent, spouse, son, daughter, brother, or sister of a U.S. citizen; or the spouse, son, or daughter of a lawful permanent resident.
 The applicant must be seeking admission for humanitarian purposes, to assure family unity, or for other reasons serving the public interest.
 The applicant must not be a threat to U.S. security and must merit a positive discretionary finding.
 INA § 212(a)(3)(D)(iv).